lucassphr/git_practice/readme.md

 This is an example repository to showcase some git commands and functionality.

-## Here are some commands you may use.
+## Here are some commands you will use.

 ``` git clone <url> ```